 STUDENT NURSE CLINICAL LEARNING.
 Beginning in the first semester of nursing school, all nursing students are required to take part in clinical experiences.
 Under the supervision of the University's nursing faculty, students have the opportunity to practice what they have learned in the classroom through guided clinical experiences in a variety of settings.
-Students must have health and liability insurance, school uniforms, health care equipment, and meet immunization and other disease prevention requirements of the agencies before their first clinical learning experience.
+Students must have health and liability insurance, school uniforms, health care equipment, and meet immunization and other disease prevention requirements, as well as criminal background check requirements of the agencies before their first clinical learning experience.
 Students are responsible for their transportation to and from the clinical agencies.
-Students admitted to the School of Nursing must have successfully completed training in cardiopulmonary resuscitation and show documentation of current CPR Certification.
+Students admitted to the School of Nursing must have successfully completed training in cardiopulmonary resuscitation and show documentation of current CPR Certification, as well as sign notarized affidavits for criminal background checks.

 STUDENT TEACHING.
 Persons preparing to teach in the elementary or secondary schools are required to do student teaching in cooperating schools in the Delta area.
 All student teachers are under the close supervision and direction of a cooperating public school teacher and a University supervising teacher.

 Students teaching in schools other than those in commuting distance of Delta State University live in the communities in which they do student teaching and pay their own expenses.
 They do not pay board and laundry at the University during this period.
 Students teaching in cooperating schools which are near enough for commuting may live on the campus but must furnish their own transportation to and from the school in which they do student teaching.